Using Pub/Sub to trigger a Cloud Function

 To generate a cost estimate based on your projected usage, use the pricing calculator.
 New Google Cloud users might be eligible for a free trial.

-Create a Cloud Function:
+Create a Cloud Function with a trigger

 1. In the Google Cloud console, go to the Cloud Functions page.